 A narcissist will readily engage in blame-shifting when he/she has experienced a narcissistic injury, his/her partner has set up a boundary, or have cut out the narcissistic supply, resulting in the narcissist feeling a sense of lack of control/power.

-What are the most common techniques of blame-shifting used by a narcissist?
+What are the most common techniques of narcissistic blame shifting?

 1. Playing Victim

-Playing victim is the most common type of blame shifting.
-You notice his ill-treatments towards you and point it out as it is causing you pain.
+Playing the victim is the most common type of blame-shifting.
+You notice his ill-treatment towards you and point it out as it is causing you pain.
 Since that situation paints you as a victim, they are quick to turn the table (because they always need to be the more pathetic victim).

 2. Minimizing Your Feelings